 What Is Considered Nursing Home Neglect?

-Seniors frequently experience clinical neglect, which is different from abuse but equally devastating.
+Seniors frequently experience clinical neglect, which, though different from abuse, is equally devastating.
 Nursing home neglect happens when an elderly person simply isn’t cared for appropriately.
 It may include a failure to provide medication or medical care, food, water, personal hygiene assistance, or even personal safety.
 Neglect may be purposeful, or it may happen unintentionally, such as when a nursing home is understaffed.
 Either way, there’s simply no excuse for elder neglect.
 Nursing homes and caregivers have a duty to their patients, and when that duty is breached, they must be held accountable.

 How Long Do You Have to File a Lawsuit Against a Nursing Home?